 Restricted documents may contain confidential information.
 Please do not distribute restricted documents in any form without the explicit permission of the SIOFA Secretariat and the data owner(s)/provider(s).

 Documents available only to members invited to closed sessions.

-CMM 13(2022) (Mitigation of seabirds bycatch) supersedes CMM 2019/13 (Mitigation of seabirds bycatch).
+CMM 13(2025) (Mitigation of seabird bycatch) supersedes CMM13(2022) (Mitigation of seabirds bycatch).

+Or any subsequent replacements.